MicrosoftDocs/entra-powershell-docs/docs/conceptual/create-custom-application.md

 New-EntraServiceAppRoleAssignment @appRoleAssignmentParams
 ```

-See the `create-custom-app-with-application-permissions` [sample script](https://github.com/microsoftgraph/entra-powershell/tree/main/samples) for creating a custom application with application permissions.

 ---

+#### Resources

+You can download the complete script and run it:

+- See the [`create-custom-app-with-delegated-permissions` sample script](https://github.com/microsoftgraph/entra-powershell/tree/main/samples) to create a custom application with delegated permissions.
+- See the [`create-custom-app-with-application-permissions` sample script](https://github.com/microsoftgraph/entra-powershell/tree/main/samples) to create a custom application with application permissions.

 :::zone-end